-Medicare allows seniors to visit non-VA facilities and doctors.
-Medicare Part D, which covers prescription drugs, also enables seniors to fill prescriptions through local pharmacies, rather than through the VA’s mail-order service.
+When you or your loved one needs care, you can choose which benefits to use.
+Medicare allows seniors to visit non-VA facilities and doctors, which can be helpful for visits to specialists.
+Medicare Part D, which covers prescription drugs, also enables seniors to fill prescriptions through local pharmacies rather than through the VA’s mail-order service.

 Navigating the VA application process, as well as how Medicare and VA benefits intersect, can be a complicated and ongoing experience.
 Here are some other helpful resources for continuing to learn about VA benefits: